Pinterest SEO Tips To Find The Best Keywords in 2026

 How To Add Pin Descriptions to an Image in WordPress:

-I notice many bloggers doing well with Pinterest pin descriptions, but they are forgetting to add the correct pin description to their pinnable image within the blog post.
+I notice many bloggers doing well with Pinterest pin descriptions, but they are forgetting to add the correct pin description (with relevant Pinterest keywords) to their pinnable image within the blog post.

 This is an extremely important step for good Pinterest SEO so that when people are pinning from your blog post the correct pin description will be transferred to the pin on Pinterest.